RQISL/portfolio-project-5-robert-quinlan/README.md

 * Our product provides customers with a wide range of categories to choose from, including "hire me," "general request," "photo to painting," and "design for sign language."
 * With our user-friendly site, Ower's side has the flexibility to modify, create, edit, or delete their desired content.
 * Our product empowers customers to personalise their requests and transform their photos into beautiful paintings, providing a customised experience to suit their needs.

+* <u>Please Note:</u> I have updated the contact page, which can be found at [manual testing](#please-note-however-i-encountered-an-issue-while-testing-the-contact-category-although-the-category-was-created-successfully-the-sender-was-not-receiving-it-on-the-administration-page-therefore-i-made-some-changes-to-the-contact-page-and-now-it-is-working-better).
+During my testing, I discovered issues with the message sender.
 1.
     <details>
         <summary>Click here to see the category contact page</summary>